- Open Borders advocate

 Complaining of abuses that anti-illegal-immigration activists were allegedly carrying out against unlawful border-crossers, Allen stated in December 2002: “It’s not their [the activists’] job to defend, to harass people, stalk people, injure people.
 That’s nobody’s job.
 They [illegal immigrants] have civil rights and human rights that take precedence over defending the country.”

-Trumpeting BAN’s steadfast determination to “challenge the growth of the anti-immigrant movement in southern Arizona,” Allen in December 2003 announced that her organization was filing a civil lawsuit to “represent the undocumented immigrants who [had been] detained” and allegedly mistreated by a rancher named Roger Barnett, who presided over a 22,000-acre Arizona ranch just north of the Mexican border.
+Trumpeting BAN’s steadfast determination to “challenge the growth of the anti-immigrant movement in southern Arizona,” Allen in December 2003 announced that her organization was filing a civil lawsuit on behalf of the illegal aliens who had been detained and allegedly mistreated by a rancher named Roger Barnett, who presided over a 22,000-acre Arizona ranch just north of the Mexican border.
 During the previous four years, Barnett—along with his wife, Barbara Barnett, and another relative, Roger Barnett—had apprehended thousands of illegal aliens trespassing on his land and turned them over to the U.S. Border Patrol.
-According to Allen, such measures “have created an atmosphere of fear and intimidation for both migrants and community members along the Arizona/Mexico border….
-[W]e are witnessing outrageous … violations … [of] the civil rights of the undocumented.”
+According to Allen, such measures “have created an atmosphere of fear and intimidation for both migrants and community members along the Arizona/Mexico border.”

 In August 2005, shortly after Department of Homeland Security Secretary Michael Chertoff and Arizona Governor Janet Napolitano had initiated a crackdown on illegal border-crossing and human trafficking activities, Allen complained that: “Police and sheriff’s departments across the country have been vocal against blurring the lines between themselves and immigration officers.
 People will be afraid to call in and report domestic violence or crimes, for fear that police will also ask about their immigration status.”